Hywaly Babaýew: About

-Babaýew was born in 1902 in Kazandzhik, a village in the Transcaspian Oblast of the Russian Empire, which is now part of modern-day Turkmenistan.
+Babaýew was born in 1902 in Gazanjyk, a village in the Transcaspian Oblast of the Russian Empire, which is now part of modern-day Turkmenistan.
 He became involved in politics and joined the Communist Party of the Soviet Union (CPSU), rising through the ranks during a period of significant political upheaval in the region.

 He was a member of the All-Russian Central Executive Committee and played a role in the governance of the Turkmen SSR during a time of significant change and repression under Soviet rule.
-He held the position of Chairman of the Central Executive Committee of the Turkmen SSR from 16 October 1937 to 24 July 1938, during a period marked by widespread political purges and restructuring throughout the Soviet Union.
+Chairman of the Central Executive Committee of the Turkmen SSR from 16 October 1937 to 24 July 1938, during a period marked by widespread political purges and restructuring throughout the Soviet Union.
 Following the dissolution of the Central Executive Committee, Babaýew became the first Chairman of the Presidium of the Supreme Soviet of the Turkmen SSR from 27 July 1938 until 1941.

 He was executed by firing squad on 30 August 1941, during the aftermath of the Great Purge, a campaign of political repression in the Soviet Union that targeted perceived enemies of the state.
 Babaýew was posthumously rehabilitated in 1956, as part of the broader process of denouncing the excesses of the Great Purge.